Physical quantity: Kind

-Dimensional homogeneity is not necessarily sufficient for quantities to be comparable;

-for example, both kinematic viscosity and thermal diffusivity have dimension of square length per time (in units of m^{2}/s).

-Quantities of the same kind share extra commonalities beyond their dimension and units allowing their comparison;
+Some physical quantities are commensurable, meaning that they can be added, subtracted, and compared with one another.
+To be commensurable, quantities must have the same dimension, but this alone is not sufficient; the quantities must also be the same kind.
+For example, both kinematic viscosity and thermal diffusivity have dimension of square length per time (units of m^{2}/s), but they are not commensurable.
+Quantities of the same kind share extra commonalities beyond their dimension and units allowing their comparison.

-for example, not all dimensionless quantities are of the same kind.

 Unit

 There is often a choice of unit, though SI units are usually used in scientific contexts due to their ease of use, international familiarity and prescription.
 For example, a quantity of mass might be represented by the symbol m, and could be expressed in the units kilograms (kg), pounds (lb), or daltons (Da).

 The unit of a quantity Z is denoted [Z].

-Numerical value
+Value

-Following ISO 80000-1, any value or magnitude of a physical quantity is expressed as a comparison to a unit of that quantity.
-The value of a physical quantity Z is expressed as the product of a numerical value {Z} (a pure number) and a unit [Z]:
+Following ISO 80000-1, any value of a physical quantity Z is expressed as the product of a numerical value {Z} (a pure number) and a unit [Z]: